Legacy-free PC: 2010s

 Northbridge, southbridge, and FSB have been replaced by more integrated architectures starting from early 2010s.

 The relaunched MacBook in 2015 dropped features such as the MagSafe charging port and the Secure Digital (SD) memory card reader.
 It only kept two types of ports: a 3.5 mm audio jack and a USB 3.1 Type-C port.
 This configuration later found its way in the MacBook Pro in 2016, the only difference being that two or four Thunderbolt 3 ports were included instead of just one.
 In addition, all MacBook Pro except for the entry-level model replaced the function keys with a Touch Bar.
 These changes led to criticism because many users used the features that Apple had removed, yet this approach has been copied to various degree by some other laptop vendors.
 However, the 2021 MacBook Pro models once again include function keys, magsafe, an HDMI port, an SD card reader, and do not feature a Touch Bar, seemingly in response to the aforementioned poor reception.

 The legacy BIOS was replaced by the Unified Extensible Firmware Interface.
 PCI has fallen out of favor, as it has been superseded by PCIe.

 ChromeOS can be considered a "legacy free" operating system by some.

 2020s

 In the 2020s, more legacy ports were removed by most PC manufacturers.

 Most motherboards for the Intel 800 series chipset or AMD 800 series chipset removed PS/2 ports.
 Most motherboards for the Intel 800 series chipset also removed legacy BIOS support (via CSM) as well as DDR4 support, solely supporting DDR5 only.

-Most laptop manufacturers no longer ship computers with USB-A ports in favor of USB-C. As of 2025, the Mac Studio and Mac Pro are the only two devices made by Apple that still have USB-A ports.
+Most laptop manufacturers no longer ship computers with USB-A ports in favor of USB-C. As of 2026, the Mac Studio is the only device made by Apple still having USB-A ports.